 - Medium: 22 watts

 - Low: 20 watts

 - Medium: 10 watts

 The wattage limitations clearly point to the purpose of this device.
 It’s designed for low wattage, high nicotine vaping but you can also adjust it to get a slightly higher temperature for people looking for bigger hits.

 The pod holds 3.5ml of e-liquid, but Vaporesso also sells a TPD-compliant pod that holds a max of 2ml.
-The pod uses a removable coil, which is great because it reduces waste and keeps costs of replacement coils down, so I’m a big fan of that.
+The pod uses a removable coil, which is great because it reduces waste and keeps the costs of replacement coils down, so I’m a big fan of that.

 The coils are press-fitted, so all you need to do is plug it in and let it soak before you vape.

 And that valve is great for preventing leakage and for mess-free filling.
 The one drawback to the valve systems is that it makes it impossible to empty, so there are pros and cons to this type of fill port.

-The Target PM30 uses Vaporesso’s new GTX coil, which is compatible in all of the Target PM devices.
+The Target PM30 uses Vaporesso’s new GTX coil, which is compatible with all of the Target PM devices.
 The PM30 has three wattage settings and each one gives you a pre-set wattage based on the coil you use.